 Takes a critical approach to the study of the production and consumption of mass media, focusing primarily on the United States.
 Examines the economic and social organization of mass media, the content of media messages, and the impact various media have on the public.

-Prerequisite: ENGL/ 095 with a minimum grade of C or assessment at college-level reading and writing.
+Prerequisite: ENGL 095 and READ 095 with a minimum grade of C or ENGL/ 095 with a minimum grade of C or assessment at college-level reading and writing.

 SOC 262 Race and Ethnic Relations (5)